zwindler/cloudnord-2021-ciel-mon-kube-mine-bitcoins/content.md

 > A quick Shodan search shows that show that more than 2,000 Docker engines are insecurely exposed to the Internet
 > -- [unit42 : Graboid](https://unit42.paloaltonetworks.com/graboid-first-ever-cryptojacking-worm-found-in-images-on-docker-hub/)

-Pas d'API de management ouvertes sur Internet !
+Pas d'API ouvertes sur Internet !

 * runC
 * API server